 When it comes to SEO, there is a wide range of tools out there, and also a huge variety of ways to use them.
-At SEOMG! our long term experience in SEO and use of these tools has allowed us to distinguish the good from the not so good, and to pick up on some useful hacks as well.
+At SEOMG! here in Brighton, our long term experience in SEO and use of these tools has allowed us to distinguish the good from the not so good, and to pick up on some useful hacks as well.

 We understand that for bigger, in-depth projects, a paid tool (or at least, the paid version of a free tool) can be the way to go, giving you greater functionality.
 But for everyday tasks the free versions usually do the trick.
 Below is a selection of the best free SEO tools out there, as well as some of our favourite features of them.